 It’s no secret that recruitment and retention of skilled employees are the biggest challenges facing the healthcare industry today.
 With the Great Resignation facilitating an exodus of healthcare workers leaving the industry for other sectors, many healthcare employers are having difficulty finding talented employees to fill open positions.
 As such, developing strategic staffing for the healthcare industry continues to be a top priority among healthcare companies.

 You may wonder how to properly vet talent for the position.
-We’ll answer that question in this article.
+We’ll answer that question with these healthcare recruiting tips.
 We’ll also consider three ways to cultivate your talent base to more effectively and efficiently reach your company goals.

 3 Ways To Vet Top Talent

 Now more than ever, healthcare companies are focusing on finding skilled workers instead of just filling open job positions.
-There are three ways to vet candidates to ensure you hire the right person for the job.
+Here are three healthcare recruiting tips to help you to vet candidates to ensure you hire the right person for the job.